Mardi Gras in New Orleans: Days leading up to Mardi Gras Day

 A 2020 study estimated that Mardi Gras brings 1.4 million visitors to New Orleans.

-Wednesday night begins with Druids, and is followed by the Mystic Krewe of Nyx, the newest all-female Krewe.
-Nyx is famous for their highly decorated purses, and has reached Super Krewe status since their founding in 2011.
+Wednesday night begins with Druids, and is followed by Alla.

-Thursday night starts off with another all-women's parade featuring the Krewe of Muses.
+Thursday night starts off with The Knights of Babylon, and then another all-women's parade featuring the Krewe of Muses.
 The parade is relatively new, but its membership has tripled since its start in 2001.
 It is popular for its throws (highly sought-after decorated shoes and other trinkets) and themes poking fun at politicians and celebrities.

 Friday night is the occasion of the large Krewe of Hermes and satirical Krewe D'État parades, ending with one of the fastest-growing krewes, the Krewe of Morpheus.
 There are several smaller neighborhood parades like the Krewe of Barkus and the Krewe of OAK.

-Several daytime parades roll on Saturday (including Krewe of Tucks and Krewe of Isis) and on Sunday (Thoth, Okeanos, and Krewe of Mid-City).
+Several daytime parades roll on Saturday (including Krewe of Tucks and Krewe of Iris) and on Sunday (Thoth, Okeanos, and Krewe of Mid-City).

-The first of the "super krewes," Endymion, parades on Saturday night, with the celebrity-led Bacchus parade on Sunday night.
+The first of the "super krewes", Endymion, parades on Saturday night, with the celebrity-led Bacchus parade on Sunday night.

 Mardi Gras Day

 The celebrations begin early on Mardi Gras Day, which can fall on any Tuesday between February 3 and March 9 (depending on the date of Easter, and thus of Ash Wednesday).

-In New Orleans, the Zulu parade rolls first, starting at 8 am on the corner of Jackson and Claiborne and ending at Broad and Orleans, Rex follows Zulu as it turns onto St. Charles following the traditional Uptown route from Napoleon to St. Charles and then to Canal St. Truck parades follow Rex and often have hundreds of floats blowing loud horns, with entire families riding and throwing much more than just the traditional beads and doubloons.
+In New Orleans, the Zulu parade rolls first, starting at 8:00 a.m. on the corner of Jackson and Claiborne and ending at Broad and Orleans, Rex follows Zulu as it turns onto St. Charles following the traditional Uptown route from Napoleon to St. Charles and then to Canal St. Truck parades follow Rex and often have hundreds of floats blowing loud horns, with entire families riding and throwing much more than just the traditional beads and doubloons.
 Numerous smaller parades and walking clubs also parade around the city.
 The Jefferson City Buzzards, the Lyons Club, the Irish Channel Corner Club, Pete Fountain's Half Fast Walking Club and the KOE all start early in the day Uptown and make their way to the French Quarter with at least one jazz band.
 At the other end of the old city, the Society of Saint Anne journeys from the Bywater through Marigny and the French Quarter to meet Rex on Canal Street.
 The Pair-O-Dice Tumblers rambles from bar to bar in Marigny and the French Quarter from noon to dusk.
 Various groups of Mardi Gras Indians, divided into uptown and downtown tribes, parade in their finery.

 For upcoming Mardi Gras Dates through the year 2100 see Mardi Gras Dates.